-Last night, during the “full moon party” in the Martini Bar, we had an exceptionally good time, hanging out with new friends, rocking to and fro to the music.
+Last night, during the “full moon party” in the Martini Bar, we had a perfect time, hanging out with new friends, rocking to and fro to the music.
 It couldn’t have been more fun.
 By midnight, we were back in our cabin, ready for a good night’s sleep which we both achieved.

 Today, we’re docked in Buenos Aires for a final overnight stay on the ship.
-Many passengers are permanently getting off the ship but our hotel reservations don’t begin until tomorrow night and we feel comfortable staying on board on the final night.
+Many passengers are permanently getting off the boat, but our hotel reservations don’t begin until tomorrow night, and we feel comfortable staying on board on the final night.
 We won’t be getting off the ship today since we’ll have an entire month to explore Buenos Aires at our leisure.

 Have a safe and pleasant day and weekend, as the holiday season brings many festivities and celebrations for those who partake.

 Photo from one year ago today, December 22, 2016: